nicolemunoz99/employee-roster/README.md

 ### Future features
 - Allow user to sort employees by name, status.
 - Allow users to search for employees.
-- Right now the login doesn't protect data and you can bypass simply by visiting the /employees route.
-To secure the data, I would store a session Id as a cookie and include it as a query in the redirect url.
-When the login service redirects to my api, store the login-service code and session Id in database.
-When the client makes an api request, send the session id from local cookie and verify that it's associated with a valid login-service code before fulfilling request.
-If it isn't, redirect client to login page.
-- Ability to logout
 - Client handling of larger datasets
  - don't send entire dataset to client
  - paginate get request